 This section lists four levels of misconduct.
-Level I is minor misbehaviors progressing to Level IV which are very serious offenses, usually resulting in full suspension or expulsion.
-The examples are just that examples.
-It is impossible to list every possible problem that might arise during the school year.
+Level I is minor misbehaviors progressing in severity to Level IV -- which are very serious offenses usually resulting in suspension and/or expulsion.
+The following is a list of examples.
+It is impossible to list every possible scenario that might arise during the school year.
 STUDENTS REPORTED FOR REPEATED OFFENSES WILL BE SUBJECT TO ESCALATING LEVELS OF DISCIPLINE.